Frequently Asked Questions

 Parsec was founded in 1980 by Bart Boyer in Asheville, North Carolina.
-Thus, we are proudly
+We proudly

-celebrating our 40th anniversary in 2020!
+celebrated our 40th anniversary in 2020.
 Read our story: parsecfinancial.com/our-story

 Parsec has always been fee-only as that is a core belief across our firm.
 As fee-only advisors, our advice is not biased by sales commissions or other conflicts of interest.
 Instead, our objectivity aligns our interests with our clients’ interests.